NyaomiDEV/Sunamu/README.md

 _It effectively is the WAY TOO COMPLEX successor of MPRISLyrics, a project I made back when synchronized lyrics on Linux was a niche thing to have._

-It only supports Windows (experimental; no support given) and Linux for now. macOS support is not planned.
+It only supports Windows and Linux for now. macOS support is not planned.
 Pull request, someone?

 ## Features